Comedy can be very diverse. It can be slapstick, romantic, crude, charming, or in a league of its own. Comedic Webtoons are no exception!

 Link: Boyfriend of the Dead

-A Discover Webtoon, Boyfriend of the Dead could be considered a deconstruction of the zombie genre.
-It follows a zombie guy who doesn’t much care for eating people, and the girly-girl whom all the zombies are afraid of.
-This Webtoon doesn’t have many chapters, but is surprisingly funny and unpredictable.
+A newly featured Webtoon, Boyfriend of the Dead could be considered a deconstruction of the zombie genre.
+It follows a zombie guy who is very picky about the kind of humans he eats (he doesn't care for enhancements of any kind, whether it be plastic surgery or makeup) and the girly-girl whom all the zombies are afraid of, as she's basically the ultimate zombie killer.
+This Webtoon doesn't have many chapters yet, but is surprisingly funny and unpredictable.

 7. God of Bath, Ilkwon Ha, complete:

 This is probably the strangest Webtoon of Ilkwon Ha's that I've ever read.
 It follows Heo Sae, a lazy guy who inadvertently gets a job at a bathhouse.
 Boy, is this filled with quirky characters, from the boss who is…eccentric, to say the least, Kang Hae, the guy who takes the job very seriously, and Yura, a girl who seems to be one of the few sane people working there.
 Although this does become more serious as it goes along, it has quirky, bizarre humor, odd characters, and of course, gorgeous art.